BoxLang 🚀 A New JVM Dynamic Language Learn More...

 Name Type Required Default Description identifier string false "id" The name of the primary key for the transformed data.
 Used to key the results map and populate the results array.

-in, and a transformer to take that data and normalize it for your API.
-Resources
+it may be in, and a transformer to take that data and normalize it for

-The difference comes down to how the data is processed and if pagination is
+difference comes down to how the data is processed and if pagination

 You can create a resource either from the Manager